 I can literally feel a single grey hair starting to germinate in my left nostril right now.

 So why was I bemoaning the "youth of today"?
 Well, one of my cousins is a teacher.
-We chat a lot on Facebook, and he was telling me how a young student in his JHS Two maths class had recently shocked him to the core.
-Her name is Rachel, and she's his top student - a brilliant young girl who always tops my cousin's maths class until she fell ill last term and missed several lessons.
-She came back just before an exam and did quite poorly for the first time.
+We chat a lot on Facebook, and he was telling me how a young student in his JHS Two Maths class had recently shocked him to the core.
+Her name is Rachel, and she was his top student.
+She is a brilliant student who always tops my cousin's Maths class, until she fell ill last term and missed several lessons.
+She came back just before an exam, and did quite poorly for the first time.

 Naturally, she was devastated.
 So what did she do?
 She walked boldly into my cousin's office, locked the door, stripped to her bra and panties, looked my shell-shocked cousin in the eye and told him he had two choices.
 He could either change her grade to 85%, or she would scream rape.
 She then added with a wink, that if he chose Option A, my cousin could have her right there on his desk.

 Now, if you were my cousin, what would you have done?
 Share your thoughts on our facebook page.

 Anyway, my cousin asked her why she needed this grade so badly.
 Her answer was an even bigger shock: "My Daddy says if I get all Grade Ones this term, he will take me to London for the Long Vac.
 I've already told all my friends I'm going to London, so I can't fail Maths.
 Sir, please make up your mind fast, or I'll just scream."